otzslayer/keras-neural-collaborative-filtering/README.md

-# keras-neural-collaborative-filtering
+# torch-neural-collaborative-filtering
-A Keras implementation of Neural Collaborative Filtering
+A PyTorch implementation of Neural Collaborative Filtering